Katsuhiro Harada

-Katsuhiro Harada (原田 勝弘, Harada Katsuhiro) is a Japanese game director and producer for Bandai Namco Entertainment.
-He is best known for his work with the fighting game series Tekken.
+Katsuhiro Harada (原田 勝弘, Harada Katsuhiro) is a Japanese game director and producer who is currently CEO of SNK VS Studio.
+He is best known for his time at Bandai Namco Entertainment and for his work on the fighting game series Tekken.

 Biography

 Harada was born in Osaka, Japan, and grew up within the Nara Prefecture region.
 He later moved to Tokyo, Japan.
 During his childhood, video games were viewed with a great deal of suspicion in Japan.
 His parents would not buy him a home console, and as a result often sneaked into arcade centres, where he would occasionally be discovered and dragged out.
 He worked hard and ended up securing a place at Waseda University.
-He has studied judo, karate and a little bit of taekwondo in the past.
+He has studied judo, karate, and a little bit of taekwondo in the past.
 He attended Waseda University along with Dead or Alive creator Tomonobu Itagaki and holds a degree in psychology.
-During his university studies, he took a few Chinese language courses, albeit finding it very difficult.
+While studying, he took a few Chinese language courses, albeit finding it very difficult.
 After graduating from university, he joined Namco to become a promoter.
 His parents were initially unhappy with his pursuit in a career with the video game industry, but have since accepted him in his work.

-During his first year working in the Namco arcade, Harada surpassed the sales record two months in a row, and subsequently received an award of commendation from the president of Namco.
-Thanks to the award, Harada now had a platform to approach the management and request that they move him into game development.
+Harada achieved his success by appealing to higher-ups.
 Towards the end of the first year at Namco, they gave him a position on the first Tekken title.